 Communication and dissemination are instrumental to maximise the impact of the project.
-They are nevertheless two different concepts: communication is only about increasing the visibility of the project, whereas, dissemination constitutes the base for exploitation of the project results.
-In this report on communication and dissemination, both activities will be treated as one, as they have in common some audiences and will mobilise promotion and dissemination tools in common.
+They are nevertheless two different concepts: communication is only about increasing the visibility of the project, whereas, dissemination constitutes the base for the exploitation of the project results.
+In this communication strategy and initial plan for dissemination, both activities will be treated as one, as they have in common some audiences and will mobilise promotion and dissemination tools in common.
+At the end of the report, an initial plan for dissemination of results will be presented to bring forward the dissemination activities which are instrumental to the exploitation of results of the project.

-The communication and dissemination periodic report includes all required tools to be used by the LOTUS project.
-It tracks the activities of project partners aiming at promoting the project and maximising its impact by using the promotion tools and dissemination channels.
-This document also indicates the roles and responsibilities of the partners and identifies the audience and the key messages.
+The communication strategy and initial plan for dissemination includes all required tools to be used by the LOTUS project.
+It is a guide for the project partners on how to promote the project and maximise its impact by using the promotion tools and dissemination channels.
+This document also indicates the roles and responsibilities of the partners and identifies the audience and the key messages that should be spread.